duckmanager/Bathymetric-map-Lake-Caputh/README.md

 ## Quickstart
-Install packages from requirements.txt, preferable with conda (and the conda-forge channel)
+Install packages from requirements.txt, preferably with conda (and the conda-forge channel)

 Go to `src` (`cd src`)